 Think of AP as the buffet option—it’s a set of 38 courses to pick from, so students can get real deep into their area of interest or shop around like liberal art basement dwellers.
 In Shanghai, some schools allow ninth graders to take AP courses/exams but it’s most common to start in 10th grade.
 Typically there are limits due to an AP course’s inherent rigorous nature.
 For example at SAS, you’re limited to one in 10th grade; but can choose to take more in grades 11 and 12 (years 12 and 13 in UK-talk).
 Here there are prerequisites for taking certain AP courses (like for calculus, you have to take pre-calc), but there’s no general aptitude test to qualify to take them.

--One year courses can allow for more experimentation than 2-year programs
+- One year courses can allow for more experimentation than 2-year program

 2. A Level